Human trafficking in North Korea: North Korean government response

-The North Korean government does not fully comply with the minimum standards for the elimination of trafficking and is not making significant efforts to do so.
+The North Korean government does not fully comply with the US Department of State's minimum standards for the elimination of trafficking and the DOS finds that they are not making significant efforts to do so.
 The government has explicitly denied that human trafficking is a problem.
 Authorities do not differentiate between trafficking and other forms of illegal border crossing, and victims are punished for violation of migration laws.
 The government contributes to the problem of trafficking through its harsh restrictions on emigration and through its forced labor prison camps, where North Koreans live in conditions of servitude, receiving little food and little if any medical care.

 Prosecution

-The North Korean government made little, if any, efforts to combat trafficking in persons through law enforcement efforts over the period 2015–2016, and continued to severely restrict the movement of its citizens internally and across its borders.
+US State Department reports find that the North Korean government made little, if any, efforts to combat trafficking in persons through law enforcement efforts over the period 2015–2016, and continued to severely restrict the movement of its citizens internally and across its borders.
 The North Korean government continues to deny the existence of trafficking as a problem.
-Little information is available on North Korea’s internal legal system.
-The country’s Penal Code prohibits crossing the border without permission; these laws are used against both traffickers and trafficking victims.
+Little information is available on North Korea's internal legal system.
+The country's Penal Code prohibits crossing the border without permission; these laws are used against both traffickers and trafficking victims.

-It is doubtful that North Korean laws are adequate to address trafficking.
+The DOS finds it doubtful that North Korean laws are adequate to address trafficking.
 Article 150 of the Penal Code criminalizes inter alia the abduction, sale, or trafficking of children.
 Article 7 of the 1946 Law on Equality of the Sexes forbids trafficking in women.
 However, fair trials do not occur in North Korea.
 It is not made clear under what provisions of the law, if any, traffickers are prosecuted.
 Laws used to prosecute traffickers and trafficking victims are those that seek to limit all cross-border migration, including refugee outflows, and often end up harming victims.

-Reports indicate that more restrictions have been imposed on leaving North Korea, and there are reports of more severe punishments being imposed on those who seek to leave the country and those who are forcibly returned.
-Reports by North Korean defectors include instances of the government punishing traffickers; however, NGO reports indicate that the “traffickers” may include activists or professional border crossers who assist North Koreans voluntarily leaving for China.
+Reports reviewed by the DOS indicate that more restrictions have been imposed on leaving North Korea, and there are reports of more severe punishments being imposed on those who seek to leave the country and those who are forcibly returned.
+Reports by North Korean defectors include instances of the government punishing traffickers; however, NGO reports indicate that the "traffickers" may include activists or professional border crossers who assist North Koreans voluntarily leaving for China.
 There were no known trafficking prosecutions or convictions during the reporting period.